Environmental Toxicology (MS)

 - The GRE will be required and will be considered among the admission criteria.

 - In addition, students applying to this program must have completed the following undergraduate

 - Organic Chemistry (2 semesters)

-- It is recommended (but not required) that students applying to the program also complete 6 credit hours of undergraduate Biochemistry and have satisfied any other prerequisites needed for specific courses within each concentration.
-Those students who did not take undergraduate Biochemistry will have to include 6 hours of graduate Biochemistry among the required courses to complete the program.
-This will not change the total number of hours required to complete the program.
+- It is recommended (but not required) that students applying to the program have completed at least 6 credit hours of undergraduate Biochemistry.
+Those students who have only taken 3 hours of undergraduate biochemistry will have to include an additional 3 hours of graduate Biochemistry among the required courses to complete the program.

 Deadline for Application For Environmental Toxicology

-Applications are accepted in the Fall, Spring, and Summer semesters by the deadlines indicated in the University of South Alabama Bulletin.
+Applications are accepted in the Fall semester in each year by the deadlines indicated in the University of South Alabama Bulletin.